Martin boundary of random walks with unbounded jumps in hyperbolic groups: Pathological constructions in nonamenable groups

 Summing over the templates, we obtain

-where the notation $\sum'$ indicates that we can remove from the sum all those templates that give a vanishing contribution to $G(e,x)$, i.e., those for which no trajectory can go from $e$ to $x$.
+where the notation $\sum'$ indicates that we can remove from the sum all those templates that give a vanishing contribution to $G(e,x)$, that is, those for which no trajectory can go from $e$ to $x$.

-Let us use this formula to show that $G(e,x)$ is bounded, uniformly in $x$ (it is not even clear that $G(e,x)$ is well defined, since $\mu$ is not a probability measure).
+It is not clear that the Green function of $\mu$ is well defined, since $\mu$ is not a probability measure.
+We can use~\eqref{eq:borne_basique} to show its finiteness, uniformly in $x$.
 We have